To build the source you will need to install JDK 1.8.

 There is a "full" profile that will generate documentation.
 You can build just the documentation by executing

-$ ./mvnw clean package -DskipTests -P full -pl spring-cloud-dataflow-server-mesos-docs -am
+$ ./mvnw package -DskipTests=true -P full -pl spring-cloud-dataflow-server-cloudfoundry-docs -am

 If you don’t have an IDE preference we would recommend that you use Spring Tools Suite or Eclipse when working with the code.
 We use the m2eclipe eclipse plugin for maven support.
 Other IDEs and tools should also work without issue.